List of mountains in Bulgaria

 Mountains constitute a significant part of Bulgaria and are dominant in the southwest and central parts.
 Bulgaria's highest mountains are Rila (highest peak Musala, 2925 m; the highest in the Balkans) and Pirin (highest peak Vihren, 2914 m).
 The large mountain chain of Stara planina (Balkan Mountains) runs west–east across the entire country, bisecting it and giving the name to the entire Balkan peninsula.
 Other extensive mountains are the massifs Rhodopes and Strandzha in the south.

 List of mountains in Bulgaria with their highest peaks

+Mountains above 2000 metres are shown in bold type.